Home >> Didactical themes >> Materials

 In the mines of Laurium, the Greeks mined ore on a large scale.
 The lead from these mines contained approximately one percent silver.
 Copper, gold, iron, tin, ... were sought everywhere in the Roman Empire to feed the every hungry Roman economy.

 These transparent gypsum crystals were known in ancient times as ‘Lapis specularis’.
-Lapis specularis is crystallized gypsum that the Romans used for their windows.
+Lapis specularis is crystallized gypsum which the Romans used for their windows.

 The crystals allow the light to pass, hence the Latin name: ‘Lapis' (stone) and 'speculo' (mirror).